 Some information is considered public (sometimes called Directory Information) and can be released without the student's permission; however, the student may opt to consider this information confidential.
-Directory information includes name, address, telephone number, date of attendance, degrees received, major program, as well as the height and weight of athletes.
+Directory information includes name, address, telephone number, e-mail address (University issued, personal, or other e-mail address listed with the University), date of attendance, degrees received, major program, as well as the height and weight of athletes.